IDP vs OCR: Why OCR Alone Leaves You Stuck with Raw Text

 IDP (Intelligent Document Processing) is AI-powered technology that extracts, classifies, and validates data from documents, while OCR (Optical Character Recognition) converts images of text into machine-readable characters.

-If you've researched document automation, you've likely seen both terms thrown around.
-While they're sometimes used interchangeably, they are not the same thing.
-This is important because choosing the wrong one can mean the difference between a fully automated workflow and one that still needs attentive supervision.
-Here's what you need to know about this distinction (for a complete overview of IDP).
+If you've researched document automation, you've probably encountered both terms.
+They're sometimes used interchangeably, but they're not the same thing.
+Choosing the wrong one can mean the difference between full automation and a workflow that still requires constant supervision.
+Here's what you need to know (for a complete overview of IDP).

 What You Need to Know